ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-01-The_History_of_CAD_-_Education_Chapter_1_Lesson_1.md

 ---

-A) Advanced parametric techniques
+A) Manufacturing processes

-B) 2D and 3D concepts, focusing on why 2D is most important
+B) Blueprint reading

-C) Manufacturing processes
+C) Advanced parametric techniques

-D) Blueprint reading
+D) 2D and 3D concepts, focusing on why 2D is most important

 ---

-2D and 3D concepts, focusing on why 2D is most important
+D

 ///

 ## Master Answer Key

-1. B – The chapter is designed to set the foundation for understanding CAD, establishing the basic building blocks before advancing to more complex topics.
+1. C – The chapter is designed to set the foundation for understanding CAD, establishing the basic building blocks before advancing to more complex topics.

 2. B – Students will build a washer with keys throughout the chapter, learning new tools and theories as they progress.

-3. B – Before CAD, all technical drawings were created using traditional pen and paper methods.
+3. D – Before CAD, all technical drawings were created using traditional pen and paper methods.

-4. B – Revisions were extremely difficult because any mistake required starting the entire drawing over from scratch.
+4. D – Revisions were extremely difficult because any mistake required starting the entire drawing over from scratch.

-5. B – Ivan Sutherland is credited as the main pioneer who developed the first CAD system in the 1960s.
+5. C – Ivan Sutherland is credited as the main pioneer who developed the first CAD system in the 1960s.

-6. C – Sutherland used a light pen as the input device, allowing users to draw directly on computer screens.
+6. B – Sutherland used a light pen as the input device, allowing users to draw directly on computer screens.

-7. B – AutoCAD was first released in 1982, marking a major milestone in CAD accessibility.
+7. C – AutoCAD was first released in 1982, marking a major milestone in CAD accessibility.

 8. B – AutoCAD was significant because it was the first CAD software available to people without government contracts.

-9. C – AutoCAD dominated the market for approximately 8 years before new competitors emerged.
+9. D – AutoCAD dominated the market for approximately 8 years before new competitors emerged.

-10. B – SolidWorks, ProE, and KIA were the major new players that entered the CAD market in the 1990s.
+10. D – SolidWorks, ProE, and KIA were the major new players that entered the CAD market in the 1990s.

-11. A – DFM stands for Design for Manufacturing, an approach that considers manufacturing processes during the design phase.
+11. C – DFM stands for Design for Manufacturing, an approach that considers manufacturing processes during the design phase.

 12. B – Parametric design allows drawings to automatically update and adjust when design parameters are changed.

-13. B – Lines and circles are identified as the basic building blocks that form the foundation of all CAD work.
+13. C – Lines and circles are identified as the basic building blocks that form the foundation of all CAD work.

 14. B – Blueprint machines were required to create multiple copies of technical drawings before digital methods.

-15. B – The instructor emphasizes that understanding CAD history is important for learning modern CAD principles.
+15. A – The instructor emphasizes that understanding CAD history is important for learning modern CAD principles.

-16. B – The next lesson will cover 2D and 3D concepts, with emphasis on why 2D is most important to learn first.
+16. D – The next lesson will cover 2D and 3D concepts, with emphasis on why 2D is most important to learn first.